 The Nature of Black and White Photography

 We live in an era of omnipresent digital photography, where almost anything visually conceivable became possible to achieve.
-The ever-growing simplification of post processing and availability of handy applications allow virtually anyone to alter any kind of imagery – from HDR land vistas to high-end portraiture.
+The ever-growing simplification of post-processing and availability of handy applications allow virtually anyone to alter any kind of imagery – from HDR land vistas to high-end portraiture.
 Black and white photography, at first, might seem like a strange, romanticized anachronism, but in fact, it isn’t so at all.
 While it is true that color film became mainstream in the 30s and 40s thanks to the invention of Kodachrome, black and white photography didn’t become obsolete.
 On the contrary, it has persisted as an ultimate choice for many photographers engaged in photojournalism, street photography, weddings, and glamor portraiture.

 It is even used by amateurs who convert their Instagram color snapshots to black and white, in order to achieve a certain retro look.
 Given the fact that us humans see in color and black and white is not our primary mode of perception, is rendering photos monochrome perhaps an act of self-importance?
-Is it maybe a means of making photographs more memorable than their color counterparts?
+Could it be a means of making photographs more memorable than their color counterparts?

 What is Black and White Photography?